-After several years in the corporate environment, Shannon realized she was not in good financial shape; despite a successful career, she had a “disastrous balance sheet”; she was “financially fat” in her words.
-She recognized she needed a financial adviser and decided to become the adviser she was looking for.
+After several years in the corporate environment, Shannon realised she was not in good financial shape; despite a successful career, she had a “disastrous balance sheet”; she was “financially fat”, in her words.
+She recognised she needed a financial adviser and decided to become the adviser she was looking for.
 She then joined a wealth management firm and started working for rich clients and “pro-bono” clients with more modest assets.

-Serving her wide clientele, she realized the Financial Road Map she was proposing was very similar for all the clients.
+Serving her wide clientele, she realised the Financial Road Map she proposed was similar for all the clients.
 Despite their unique journeys, the ultimate goal was the same for everyone: achieve “financial fitness”.
-Based on her experiences, she wrote the book we are going to review and summarize.
+Based on her experiences, she wrote the book we will review and summarise.

 For Shannon, financial fitness is a state where we are “capable of achieving our financial hopes and dreams, where we can live the life we want to live and feel comfortable doing it”.
 Based on the fact we have unique lives, our financial fitness is not the same for everyone.

 As such, the first conversation we need to have is with ourselves, understanding what we want, and then discover what can be done about it.
 Shannon strongly makes the case that “we can’t always have what we want”, meaning that we can’t spend on every desire.
 We need to choose and prioritize to secure a happy life.